 Iain M Banks' Universe

-The Scottish novelist, who has died aged 59, was one of our greatest writers of science fiction, says Francis Spufford
+The Scottish novelist was one of our greatest writers of science fiction, says Francis Spufford

 Iain Banks wrote literary novels and science fiction turn by turn for nearly 30 years.
 He banged out a piece of well-reviewed lit fic – this is not a derogatory way of putting it, just a reference to the smoking speed with which he always seemed to work – and then hoisted the M in the middle of his name to signal to the world that “Iain M Banks”, the world’s most penetrable pseudonym, was about to embark on some SF.
 His readerships and his reputations overlapped a bit; nevertheless, he really did have two careers.
 In his final blog post, he took time amidst the immense dignity of his update on his gall bladder cancer to quash the idea someone had mooted, that he’d been writing SF all this time to cross-subsidise the proper literachewer.
 It was the other way round, he pointed out.
 His straight novels outsell the SF fourfold or fivefold.
 It’s the science fiction that’s the subsidised labour of love, the impractical art pursued as a vocation.